mapachekurt/adk-samples/airules.md

 **6. Local Tools are MCP Subprocesses:** To provide custom local tools to the IDE, do not deploy a web service.
 The IDE runs tools as local subprocesses defined in `.idx/mcp.json`.
     - **Action:** Create a tool as a script.
 Add a `command` and `args` entry to `.idx/mcp.json` to execute it.
 Instruct the user to rebuild the environment to activate it.

-**7. Execution Must be Context-Aware:**
+**7. Execution Must be Context-Aware:** Commands like `uv run` require a `pyproject.toml` in their execution directory.
-    - **`uv run`:** This command requires a `pyproject.toml` file in the current directory to define a project.
-Do not use it for standalone scripts in the root directory.
-    - **Standalone Scripts with `uv`:** To run a script that has dependencies installed via `uv pip install` in the root directory, you **must** execute it using the interpreter from the virtual environment (e.g., `.venv/bin/python your_script.py`).
-The generic `python3` command will not find the dependencies.
+    - **Action:** Always run commands from the correct directory.
+Do not run agent-specific commands from the project root.

-**8. Acknowledge Your Blind Spots:** You cannot "see" the IDE's UI, including uncommitted file changes or error pop-ups.
+**8. Acknowledge Your Blind Spots:** You cannot "see" the IDE's UI, including uncommitted file changes, error pop-ups, or graphical dialogs.
-    - **Action:** If a command fails unexpectedly, your first step is to ask the user if there are any uncommitted changes or UI notifications.
+    - **Action:** If a command fails unexpectedly or a configuration file changes without a corresponding command, your first step is to ask the user about any UI actions they may have taken.
+For example: "Did you recently add a server using the IDE's 'Add a server' dialog?"
 Your second step is to run `git status` to get ground truth on the repository's state.

 **9. Never Commit Secrets:** Committing secrets (API keys, tokens) to the repository, including in configuration files like `.idx/dev.nix`, is a security violation that will block `git push`.